Retirement Benefits Deduction

 If your federal adjusted gross income includes retirement benefits from a private retirement plan, you may be able to deduct up to $2,000.
 If you received retirement benefits from more than one private retirement plan, you will not get a separate $2,000 deduction for each distribution.
 You may deduct only the total amount included in federal adjusted gross income or $2,000, whichever is less.
 If you received both government and private retirement benefits, your maximum deduction is the total amount included in federal adjusted gross income or $4,000, whichever is less.

 An individual is not required to have ceased employment to qualify for the $2,000 deduction for distributions from an individual retirement account or an individual retirement annuity.

-If your employer has a structure change and you receive a retirement distribution but do not cease employment with that employer, you do not qualify for the retirement deduction.
-For example, if company A merged with company B and you continue to work with the merged company, you may not claim a retirement deduction on your State return because you never ceased employment.
+If your employer has a structure change and you receive a retirement distribution but do not cease employment with that employer, you do not qualify for the retirement benefits deduction.
+For example, if company A merged with company B and you continue to work with the merged company, you may not claim a retirement benefits deduction on your State return because you never ceased employment.